polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/front-end.md

 This is the end of our journey into creating a Proof of Existence blockchain.

-You have seen first hand how simple it can be to develop a brand new pallet and launch a custom blockchain using Substrate.
+You have seen firsthand how simple it can be to develop a brand new pallet and launch a custom blockchain using Substrate and FRAME.
 Furthermore, we have shown you that the Substrate ecosystem provides you with the tools to quickly create responsive front-end experiences so users can interact with your blockchain.

 This tutorial chose to omit some of the specific details around development in order to keep this experience short and satisfying.
 However, we want you to keep learning!